Blog

 3. The Stationary Anchor Point

-If a cat were to sleep near your ankles or by your knees, they would be constantly kicked, jostled, or launched off the mattress every time you adjusted your blankets.
 The human head, however, is statistically the most stationary part of the body during the night.
-The pillow acts as a massive, stable anchor.
-By sleeping slightly above your head, the cat guarantees they will not be kicked off the bed at 3:00 AM by a restless leg spasm.
+The pillow acts as a stable anchor.
+By sleeping just above your head, the cat avoids the risk of being launched off the bed by a restless leg spasm.

 4. The “Vantage Point” (Territorial Overlook)